wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = About =

-The Image Rotator Widget was originally developed by Stephen Coley for [DK New Media](http://dknewmedia.com), the makers of [CircuPress] (http://www.circupress.com/), a newsletter plugin for WordPress, and publishers of the [Marketing Technology Blog] (https://www.marketingtechblog.com/).
+The Image Rotator Widget was originally developed by Stephen Coley for [DK New Media](http://dknewmedia.com), the makers of [CircuPress](http://www.circupress.com/), a newsletter plugin for WordPress, and publishers of the [Marketing Technology Blog](https://www.marketingtechblog.com/).

 == Installation ==